mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 # Agenda (provisional)

 - (Optional) 10.30 am to 12pm Workshop on [epi2me](https://labs.epi2me.io/)
-- 12:00 - 13:00 LUNCH and networking
+- 12:00 - 13:00 LUNCH, posters (see below) and networking
-- 13:00 - 14:20 Formal Introduction and talks from
+- 13:00 - 14:20 Formal Introduction and talks from (order to be confirmed)
-  + Matthew Gemmell
+  + Matthew Gemmell, Time over motivation: Comparison of the engagement and completion of synchronous and asynchronous online courses for adult learners.
-  + Jenny Lord
+  + Jenny Lord, Analysis of genome and transcriptome sequencing from >5,000 individuals in the 100,000 Genomes Project identifies new potential diagnoses for patients with rare disease
-  + Matt Bawn
+  + Matt Bawn, Single Cell Genomics of Bacterial Populations
-  + Yun Wah Lam
+  + Yun Wah Lam, In praise of "useless data": Scraping the barrel of NCI60 drug screening data for treasures
-  + Jessica Whittle
+  + Jessica Whittle, A Single-Cell Transcriptomic Atlas of Acute Myeloid Leukaemia
-  + Lewis Quayle / Andrew Mason
+  + Lewis Quayle / Andrew Mason, Bladder Cancer in the 100,000 Genomes Project: Scientific Opportunities and Data Management Challenges
 - 14:20 - 14:50 Flash talks from Industry Sponsors
 - 14:50 - 15:20 Posters with Tea and Coffee
 - 15:20 - 15:50 Invited talk on [South Yorkshire Digital Health Hub](https://www.sheffield.ac.uk/sydhh)
-- 15:50 - 16:55 Talks from
+- 15:50 - 16:55 Talks from (order to be confirmed)
-  + Lynne Barker
+  + Lynne Barker, The gut Microbiome and Parkinson's: what have we learned so far.
-  + Bailey Andrew
+  + Bailey Andrew, Multi-axis graphical modelling for multi-omics data
-  + Niamh Errington
+  + Niamh Errington, Unsupervised Clustering of PH Using Circulating miRNA - Towards Molecular Classification of PH?
-  + Eleanor Woodward
+  + Eleanor Woodward, Characterisation of Isochromosome 17q in Childhood Cancer with Long-read Sequencing
-  + more to be confirmed
+  + Katarzyna	Kamieniecka, Empowering Researchers with FAIR Training
 - 17:00 - .....
 Networking at the [Showroom Cinema cafe/bar](https://www.showroomworkstation.org.uk/food-drink/default.aspx)

 # What to expect